NI Trust Group Voluntary Action Booklet

 The Community Foundation for Northern Ireland

 Unit 4, Rath Mór Centre

 Tel: 028 7137 1547

-The Society is an historic charity which operates mainly in County Londonderry by using its assets to make small grants to not-for-profit organisations in the County.
+The Society is an historic charity which operates mainly in County Londonderry by using its assets to make small grants to not-for-profit organisations in the County and neighbouring areas.

 In addition we now have a limited amount of funding available for NI charitable projects outside of County Londonderry: £2,000 max size of grant.

 For more details and application forms, please visit the website: www.honourableirishsociety.org.uk

 Or write to: The Honourable The Irish Society, 54 Castleroe Road, Coleraine BT51 3RL.

 The Prince's Trust supports 13 to 30 year olds who are unemployed and those struggling at school and at risk of exclusion.

 Around one in five young people in the UK are not in work, education or training.
 Youth unemployment costs the UK economy £10 million a day in lost productivity, while youth crime costs £1 billion every year.